-6.5.1 A Scribe (as defined in these protocols) may be permitted to assist a student with disability to complete the Writing test only.
-Students with disability might be permitted the use of a 'Support Person' for the other NAPLAN tests if appropriate (see Section 6.6).

-- 6.5.2 The role of a Scribe is to provide access to the Writing test, not to improve a student's performance in this test.
+- 6.5.1 A Scribe (as defined in these protocols at Section 11) may be permitted to assist a student with disability to complete the Writing test only.
+Students with disability might be permitted the use of a NAPLAN Support Person for the other NAPLAN tests if appropriate (see Section 6.6). - 6.5.2 The role of a Scribe is to provide access to the Writing test, not to improve a student's performance in this test.
 Scribes are only appropriate for students with disability for whom this is regular literacy assessment practice.
-Poor handwriting in itself is not sufficient justification for the use of a Scribe.
-Where appropriate, students should be encouraged to undertake the tests independently of a Scribe using alternative adjustments. - 6.5.3 A Scribe may be provided for a student with disability in the Writing test who: - has difficulty with the physical act of writing (this does not refer to a student's difficulty processing what they want to write) or fine motor control due to a disability, or experiences excessive fatigue of hands or upper limbs due to a disability; and - does not have fluency using alternative means of writing (e.g. students who lack fluency using a computer); and - is familiar with working with a Scribe under the conditions outlined in this section; and - would be unable to access the Writing tests by any of the other adjustments available. - 6.5.4 In order to ensure national consistency in the use of Scribes and to ensure that the results are not compromised, prior written permission to use a Scribe must be sought and given by the respective TAA.
-Failure to do so may result in results being invalidated. - A Scribe must have experience working as a Scribe; be an adult; be officially and regularly engaged by the school to carry out this function; and be familiar with the NAPLAN Scribe Rules (Section 6.5.6). - A Scribe should, wherever possible, be familiar with the student in question. - A Scribe cannot be the parent of any student in the class of students being tested. - 6.5.6 The Scribe must be fully aware of the test administration procedures and the following conditions (Scribe Rules):
+Poor handwriting in itself or a reluctance to write is not sufficient justification for the use of a Scribe.
+Where appropriate, students should be encouraged to undertake the tests independently of a Scribe using alternative adjustments. - 6.5.3 A Scribe may be provided for a student with disability in the Writing test who meets all of the following criteria: - has difficulty with the physical act of writing (this does not refer to a student's difficulty processing what they want to write) or fine motor control due to a disability, or experiences excessive fatigue of hands or upper limbs due to a disability; and - does not have fluency using alternative means of writing (e.g. students who lack fluency using a computer); and - is familiar with working with a Scribe under the conditions outlined in this section; and - would be unable to access the Writing tests by any of the other adjustments available. - 6.5.4 In order to ensure national consistency in the use of Scribes and to ensure that the results are not compromised, prior written permission to use a Scribe must be sought and given by the respective TAA.
+Failure to do so may result in results being invalidated. - 6.5.5 A Scribe must have experience working as a Scribe; be an adult; be officially and regularly engaged by the school to carry out this function; and be familiar with the NAPLAN Scribe Rules (Section 6.5.6). - A Scribe should, wherever possible, be familiar with the student in question. - A Scribe cannot be the parent of any student in the class of students being tested. - 6.5.6 The Scribe must be fully aware of and adhere to the test administration procedures and the following conditions (Scribe Rules):